adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     appTitle: XYZ-AEM Parent
     # version to be to be set for the parent pom
     version: 1.0.0-SNAPSHOT
-  # information required for all package
+  # information required for all and analyse packages
   all:
-    # prefix that is to be used to set the artifactId for all package
+    # prefix that is to be used to set the artifactId for all and analyse packages
     artifactId: xyz-aem
     # application title
     appTitle: XYZ-AEM Code Repository